-Starting and maintaining an online business takes a lot of work as well as learning through potential mistakes.
+Starting and maintaining an online business takes a lot of work and time as well as learning through potential mistakes.

 The Internet has revolutionized business.
 There’s no longer such a thing as unobtainable goods.
-You can find everything you need or want online and you can get it basically right away.
+You can find everything you need or want online, and you can get it right away.
 This made online commerce business both more lucrative and a lot harder.
-You can make money by creating an online store, but you need to know that you’re going to be up against some rough competitors in basically any industry or field of work.
+You can make money by creating an online store, but you must know that you will be up against rough competitors in any industry or field.

 Here’re a couple of things to keep in mind before you start.